Director: Guillermo del Toro

 - The small badge on Stacker Pentecost’s dress uniform is the U.S. Army’s Air Assault Badge.

-- In March 2013, YouTube channel “Dumb Drum” created a “sweded” version of Pacific Rim’s trailer.
+- In March 2013, the YouTube channel “Dumb Drum” created a “sweded” version of Pacific Rim’s trailer.
 Less than two weeks later, Guillermo del Toro commented on the video at WonderCon 2013, calling it a “masterpiece” and saying that it inspired him to create the second trailer for the film.
 He also invited the filmmakers to the Hollywood premiere.

-- Visual effects supervisor John Knoll and Guillermo del Toro spent several weeks discussing the physics of the giant characters, and went into very specific detail.
+- Visual effects supervisor John Knoll and Guillermo del Toro spent several weeks discussing the physics of the giant characters and went into very specific detail.
 Such as how the air displacement from a Jaeger moving between skyscrapers would shake the building’s windows.

-- Though the giant monsters were always intended to be computer generated, all of their designs were expanded from the notion that they could be “worn as suits,” like in traditional kaiju films.
+- Though the giant monsters were always intended to be computer-generated, all of their designs were expanded from the notion that they could be “worn as suits,” like in traditional kaiju films.

 - During the scene in the alleyway with the little girl, every object on the set was rigged to the same hydraulic system.
 Whenever the giant monster was to take a step, everything bounced or shook in unison, including the puddles.

-- The Kaiju’s voices are comprised of layer upon layer of animal roars and growls which were filtered, sped up, and slowed down to create the roar of alien behemoths.
+- The Kaiju’s voices are comprised of layer upon layer of animal roars and growls which were filtered sped up and slowed down to create the roar of alien behemoths.
 Then, to add emotion and a sense of intelligence, supervising sound editor Scott Martin Gershin and director Guillermo del Toro added samples of their own voices.

 - During the Hong Kong rampage, Gipsy Danger walks past a building with a lighted sign that says PLATINUM DUNE.
-Platinum Dunes is the name of a production company founded by Michael Bay, Andrew Form and Brad Fuller.
+Platinum Dunes is the name of a production company founded by Michael Bay, Andrew Form, and Brad Fuller.

-- Neil Cross, ‘Patrick Melton’ and Marcus Dunstan did some uncredited rewrites of the screenplay.
+- Neil Cross, ‘Patrick Melton’, and Marcus Dunstan did some uncredited rewrites of the screenplay.

 - Screenwriter Travis Beacham also wrote the graphic novel Pacific Rim: Tales from Year Zero.
-Relased along with the movie, Tales from Year Zero serves as a prologue to the film and is set twelve years before its events.
+Released along with the movie, Tales from Year Zero serves as a prologue to the film and is set twelve years before its events.